-Although doctors cannot always explain why a women develops GTD, there are a number of factors that may increase a women’s risk of developing the disease:
+Although doctors cannot always explain why a woman develops GTD, there are a number of factors that may increase a woman’s risk of developing the disease:

 - Abdominal bloating

-- Nausea and vomiting which is generally more severe than in normal pregnancy
+- Nausea and vomiting, which are generally more severe than in normal pregnancy

 - Uterus: Vaginal bleeding, discharge